National Guard and Reserve Early Retirement Age

 Qualifying Service

-Most active duty time counts for early retirement, including deployments in support of overseas operations, mobilizations for natural emergencies which are authorized by the governor and paid for by federal funds, and other active duty service periods including training and attending military schools.
-However, not all service counts toward early retirement.
+Under the current guidelines, most active duty activations count for Reserve early retirement, including deployments in support of overseas operations, support for natural emergencies which are authorized by the governor and paid for by federal funds, as well as active duty training and attending military schools.

 Non-Qualifying Service